EbonyGunwhy/Ferret/README.md

         minValue - the minimum value of the constant's spinbox. maxValue - the maximum value of the constant's spinbox. listValues - the list of discrete values that a constant may take.

-    For example, in the following code snippet a constant object called *FA* is created,
-    '''
-    valuesFA = [str(x) for x in range(10,31,1)]
-    FA = ModelConstant(shortName='FA', longName=None, defaultValue=20, stepSize=None,
-                       precision=1, units = None, minValue=10, maxValue=30, listValues=valuesFA)
-    '''
-    FA takes an integer value in the range 10-30.
-It is represented on the GUI by a drop down list containing integers in the range 10-30 and it displays the default value of 20.

 ### Model Parameter
 The *ModelParameter* class has properties that are set by the following input arguments when a model parameter object is created.
 On the Ferret GUI, a parameter is displayed in a spin box.